englundj/englundj.github.io/index.md

 This is content I have developed for practice:
 -[Sqr Conversion](/MiscFiles/index.md)

-This is a poor place to link to a repository, but here is sucj a link:
+This is a poor place to link to a repository, but here is such a link:
 - [Misc Repository](https://github.com/englundj/silver-eureka)